 North Warwickshire Borough Council will be providing Self Isolation Payment support to local residents who need financial assistance due to having to self-isolate because of Coronavirus.

-The UK government announced there is now a new legal duty on all UK residents to self-isolate if they test positive for COVID-19 or are identified by the NHS Test and Trace as a close contact of some on who has tested positive (exceptions apply see below for details), or they are responsible for a child who has tested positive.
+The UK government announced there is a new legal duty on all UK residents to Self-Isolate if they test positive for COVID-19, or identified by NHS Test and Trace as a close contact of some on who has tested positive (exceptions apply see below for details), or they are responsible for a child who has tested positive.

-People who have received notification from NHS Test, Track and Trace from 28 September 2020 with a unique 8-digit identifier number and are eligible under the scheme criteria will receive a payment of:
+People who have received notification from NHS Test, Track and Trace with a unique 8-digit identifier number could receive a one off payment of £500 if you meet the qualifying criteria:

 For full details please see the North Warwickshire Borough Council Test and Trace Discretionary Scheme Policy